-The integrated teaching exam Pharmacology and Neuropsychiatric Sciences consists of an oral test for the subjects Neurology, Neurosurgery and Psychiatry, and a written test for the subject Pharmacology.
+The exam of Pharmacology and Neuropsychiatric Sciences is organized as follows: a written exam for Neurology, Pharmacology and Psychiatry, and an oral exam for Neurosurgery.

-The Pharmacology exam verifies the acquisition of the expected knowledge and skills through a written test which includes three open-ended questions without the help of notes or books.
-The evaluation parameters used will be the specific knowledge of the topic, together with the ability to organize knowledge discursively, the critical approach and the competence in the use of specialized language.
-The unit of measurement used will be a vote expressed in thirtieths.
-The exam will be deemed passed with a minimum grade of 18/30.
+Written exams verify the acquisition of expected knowledge and skills without notes and/or textbooks.

+Assessment parameters constitute the specific knowledge of the topic, along with the ability to organize knowledge discursively, critical approach and competence in the use of specialized language.

+The results will be expressed into grades out of thirtieths.

-The verification of the preparation of the students in the Neurology, Neurosurgery and Psychiatry subjects will take place through an oral exam.
-During the test, the Commission will evaluate the student's ability to apply the knowledge acquired and to demonstrate competence in the discussion of clinical cases.
-The following will also be assessed: independent judgement, communication skills, appropriateness of terminology and reasoning skills as indicated in the Dublin descriptors.
+The oral exam will assess the student's ability to apply acquired knowledge and show proficiency in the discussion of clinical cases.
+Furthermore, it will also be assessed: the ability in making judgements, communication skills, efficiency in the use of terminology and reasoning skills as described in the Dublin descriptors.